 - Be prepared on the day.
 Arrive at your test centre at least 15 minutes before your allocated test.
 Make sure you bring along:

 • Evidence of your application to Leeds Trinity University

 • The two forms of ID requested by the test centre

 Online skills tests workshops at Leeds Trinity University

-To help you prepare for your skills tests, we’re running a series of online workshops over the next few months.
+To help you prepare for your skills tests, we've produced a series of online workshops.
 Run by staff from our Learning Hub (our personalised academic and study skills support service on campus), the online workshops will give you plenty of tips on how to pass the skills tests.
-We’ll run the online workshops on the following dates:

 How to book your skills tests

 All skills tests are administered by Learn Direct.
 You can book your place online at learndirect.com or you can call 0300 303 9613.

 “I prepared for the tests by practising the online tests on the government website, as well as buying books and using Numeracy Ready, an online resource with 20 other practice tests.
 The only real problem with the tests was the time limit attached to the maths questions, but lots of practice helped with this.
 I wouldn’t really change my approach to doing the test as I passed them both first time.
 Preparation is definitely key.”

 “I waited until after I had been offered my place to take the tests.
 I bought some books and had a couple of practices.
 I wish I had spent more time on practising the time-keeping and subject knowledge, and I might then have passed first time.
 Once you get used to the format of the exam, it’s easier, so practice is really important!”